msu-cmse-courses/cmse495-SS24/Syllabus.md

 Completion of the entire CyberAmbassador curriculum will result in the students earning a Professional Skills Certificate.

-### Pre-class assignments (Typically due Thursday by Midnight)

-Each week students may be asked to complete some independent learning before class on Friday.
-Typically this will include reading, watching videos and short programming assignments most of which will prepare students for the in-class "mini" projects (see below) and also provide background materials needed for some of the class milestones.
-Students must complete all of the pre-class requirements and fill out the pre-class survey in order to get credit for the pre-class assignment.

-Students are expected to make a good faith effort to fill out the pre-class survey.
-The instructor needs this feedback to gage the progress of the course and make adjustments as needed.

 ### In-class programming assignments (Typically on Fridays)